 Trouser Suspension: Elasticized Pants

 A very popular style for younger boys were pants with elastic wastes.
 This made dressing theselves easy for young people and it made other stles of trouser suspension (suspenders or button-on styles) unecessary.
-I'm not sure when they first appeared, think in the 1930s, but this needs more investigation.
-Elastic waists were commonly made for shorts.
+The idea of an alasticized waust band was born in 1925 with bioxing trunks.
+The idea was quickly adopted by the clothing indudtry, especially for undepnts.
+They were becoming standard (1930).
+Elastic waists were first commonly made for underpants.
+Boys' short panbts soon followed.
 They included full elastic all around with shorts without flys--commonly play shorts.
 There were also partial elastic waists for more formal shorts with flys.
 These are often referred to as boxer shorts, referring to the trunks worn by boxers (prize fighters).
 The term boxer shorts is now more commonly used for short pants-like underwear.
 While the term "boxer" was most commonly used for short pants in the 1950s, we also noted advertisements for boxer long pants jeans in the 1950s.
 We have never noted elasticized waist knickers or kneepants.
 An American HBC reader remembers from 1960s jeans with elastic in the back to hold up pants.
 This style was for boys probably until age 8 or so though he remembers one boy (it was unusual that is why he remembered it) who was very thin and wore them up until age 11 or so.
 English readers remember velvet short pants, some even made in velveteen, that were popular for younger boys in the 1970s.

 Purpose